 Mechatronics concentration graduates are employed in a wide spectrum of areas in positions such as engineering consultant, electrical engineering or computer engineering technologist, product engineer, or project manager.

-Through ECPI University's year-round schedule, you can earn a Bachelor of Science Degree in Electronic Systems Engineering Technology with a concentration in Mechatronics in just 2.5 years.
+Through ECPI University's year-round schedule, you could earn a Bachelor of Science Degree in Electronic Systems Engineering Technology with a concentration in Mechatronics in as little as 2.5 years.

 - Program Description